O1ahmad/ansible-role-systemd/README.md

 **[[Device](http://man7.org/linux/man-pages/man5/systemd.device.5.html)]**

-Exposes kernel devices and implement device-based activation.
+Exposes kernel devices and implements device-based activation.

-This unit type has no specific options and as such a separate "[Device]" section does not exist.
-The common configuration items are configured in the generic "[Unit]" and "[Install]" sections. `systemd` will dynamically create device units for all kernel devices that are marked with the "systemd" udev tag (by default all block and network devices, and a few others).
-To tag a udev device, use "TAG+="systemd"" in the udev rules file.
-Also note that device units are named after the /sys and /dev paths they control.
+This unit type has no specific options and as such a separate `[Device]` section does not exist.
+The common configuration items are configured in the generic `[Unit]` and `[Install]` sections. `systemd` will dynamically create device units for all kernel devices that are marked with the "systemd" udev tag (by default all block and network devices, and a few others).
+To tag a udev device, use **TAG+="systemd** in the udev rules file.
+Also note that device units are named after the */sys* and */dev* paths they control.

 #### Example